Nang01T2/notes/README.md

-Notes, documents and solutions I found during the development
+Notes, documents and solutions I found during the development.